chef-boneyard/knife-vcair/README.md

 and set/change the initial password without using the web console.
 A working example [./install-winrm-vcair-example.bat](https://github.com/vulk/knife-vcair/blob/server-create/install-winrm-vcair-example.bat) is included in this repo.
-Note: Windows doesn't support hostnames longer than 15 characters.

 Linux example: